Russia says no, drops out of Eurovision

 - Tensions prompt Russia to pull out of song contest

-- Russian singer banned from Ukraine after allegations she illegally entered Crimea in 2015
+- Russian singer banned from Ukraine, where contest will be held

-(CNN)Russia is saying goodbye to Europe's beloved song contest Eurovision, according to the European Broadcasting Union.

-The decision stirs from growing tensions between Russia and Ukraine, this year's host country.
+(CNN)Russia is saying goodbye to Europe's beloved song contest Eurovision, organizers say, amid growing tensions with neighboring Ukraine, this year's host country.

-The Eurovision Song Contest is an annual international competition.
-The contestants are singers from the 43 countries that make up the European Broadcasting Union.
+The annual Eurovision Song Contest features singers from the 43 countries that make up the European Broadcasting Union.

 It's known for it's theatrical production, unique songs and patriotism.